We Analyzed the Future Direction of RPC Inc. (RES), Here is What We Found

-RPC Inc. (NYSE:RES) went up by 2.39% from its latest closing price compared to the recent 1-year high of $12.91.
-The company’s stock price has collected -13.82% of loss in the last five trading sessions.
+RPC Inc. (NYSE:RES) went down by -0.92% from its latest closing price compared to the recent 1-year high of $12.91.
+The company’s stock price has collected 10.03% of gains in the last five trading sessions.

 Is It Worth Investing in RPC Inc. (NYSE :RES) Right Now?